 - (ii) Any comments received and accepted by the Commission will be taken into consideration by the Commission when deciding on the application. - (iii) The Commission may direct that a public meeting is held before deciding on the application and shall consider any new information obtained at the public meeting. - (8) The decision on the application will be taken at the appropriate level as set out in the Commission's Scheme of Delegation.
-When considering its decision, the Commission shall have regard to the criteria listed at section 58A(7)(a)-(h) and will consider all of the available information, including any comments received following serving the case paper and/or information obtained at a public meeting.
-The Commission must decide the application by - - (i) granting it - (ii) granting it subject to conditions, or - (iii) refusing it. - (9) The Commission will give notice of its decision to the applicant and the other parties listed at section 58A(12A) as appropriate, within 21 days of the decision being taken, specifying the reasons for its decision. - (10) The applicant or any person with an interest in the application may appeal: - (i) the Commission's decision; or - (ii) the imposition of a condition by the Commission, to the Scottish Land Court within 42 days after notification of the Commission's decision.
+When considering its decision, the Commission shall have regard to the criteria listed at section 58A(7)(a)-(h) and will consider all of the available information, including any comments received following the serving of the case paper and/or information obtained at a public meeting.
+The Commission must decide the application by - - (i) granting it, - (ii) granting it subject to conditions, or - (iii) refusing it. - (9) Any granting of the application will include the condition that the duties set out in the Act relating to residence and land use1 will be fulfilled for the duration of the sublet. - (10) The Commission will give notice of its decision to the applicant and the other parties listed at section 58A(12A) as appropriate, within 21 days of the decision being taken, specifying the reasons for its decision. - (11) The applicant or any person with an interest in the application may appeal: - (i) the Commission's decision; or - (ii) the imposition of a condition by the Commission to the Scottish Land Court within 42 days after notification of the Commission's decision.